Heart Lake Conservation Area: Hiking trails

 In spring 2017, a new fitness trail was added with strength training and enhanced stretching.

 Heart Lake

 Heart Lake is the main focus of HLCA, offering users many water-based activities including fishing, boating and canoeing.

 Fishing

 HLCA offers visitors the ability to fish lakeside or from boats.

 Heart Lake is stocked with rainbow trout, raised by TRCA at Glen Haffy Conservation Area’s Fish Hatchery each year.
 Other fish found in Heart Lake include bass and sunfish.
 During the summer, Heart Lake is one of the hosts for the Learn to Fish Program.

 Boating

 Visitors at HLCA can enjoy boating activities on Heart Lake.
 HLCA offers boat rentals on-site.

-Cross Country Running
+Cross country running

 The ROPSSAA Cross Country Championships are hosted at Heart Lake annually towards the end of October.

 In 2012, Heart Lake was the location of the OFSAA Cross Country Championships.

 Pool and Splash Pad

 The Wild Wetland Splash and Pool Facility at HLCA includes an 840 sq metre, beach-entry swimming pool, with the deep end being 8 ft. in depth.
 Along with a heated swimming pool, the water facility also includes over thirty wetland-themed water features.